-We ordered a crab, shrimp and craw fish boil with old bay seasoning and corn on the side.
+Back to the story of my first summer seafood boil, we ordered a crab, shrimp and craw-fish boil with old bay seasoning and corn on the side.
 The merchants sold the seafood selected from the fresh catch of the day steamed and in a giant brown paper shopping bag.
 Other patrons sat on picnic bench-tables with newspapers spread, their seafood dumped on the newspaper while happily devouring their freshly steamed crabs.
-Luckily, my husbands office is just a stone’s throw away from the wharf, so I didn’t have to wait long to break into the seafood haul I was hungry for.
+Luckily, my husband’s office is just a stone’s throw away from the wharf, so I didn’t have to wait long to break into the seafood haul I was hungry for.
 While hubby was still at the meeting, my sister and I sat behind his desk on the floor so we were not spotted by passers by (we were about to get very unprofessional), and tore into the bag of freshly steamed and seasoned seafood and corn.
 Our setup was similar to the one we had just seen at the wharf restaurant, only we were sitting on the floor, and we had a brown bag as a table instead of newspaper.
 I knew we would need an extra paper bag to hold the shells, but for some reason I had forgotten to get one.
 So I quickly rushed outside the building to grab one from the free pile they had sitting there.
 By the time I returned, my husband had emerged from his meeting, and was ready to join us on the floor.

 While this sounds like much ado about just some steamed seafood, the buildup matters.
 Once we sat on the floor and pounced on the seafood boil, it was love at first taste.
 The meal took us about thirty minutes, but we left no stone or should I say shell, unturned.
 It was a delicious experience, and it was there that I learned that fresh seafood was all it took to elevate simple seasoning.
 The boil didn’t need anything extra special or fancy to taste good, and keep us eating.

-So all you need to have the perfect seafood boil is just fresh seafood.
+So all you need for the best summer seafood boil is just fresh seafood.
 If you do not have access to fresh seafood, the seasoning I used in this recipe adds some freshness and lifts the seafood so it comes close to fresh.